Is It Better To Buy or Rent a Home in London? How To Decide

 The drawbacks of buying

-- If your finances become tighter, moving to a cheaper property can take along time as you have to sell your current home first.
+It isn’t easy to move quickly if you need to.
+It can take a long time to move house as you will probably need to sell your current home first.
 It might not always be easy to sell your home, depending on what is happening in the market.

 Should you rent a home?

-Buying your own home is a very British obsession.
-In the UK renting is often viewed negativity as the fallback option for people who can’t afford to buy.
-Renting is what you do whilst your struggling to save up for the mammoth deposit you’ll need to get a mortgage.
-Renting should not be see in such a pessimistic light as there are many benefits to balance against the drawbacks.
+In the UK, renting is often viewed negatively as the fallback option for people who can’t afford to buy.
+Renting should not be seen in such a pessimistic light as there are many benefits to balance against the drawbacks.

 The benefits of renting